Hyperspherical Autoencoder for High-Fidelity Image Reconstruction and Generation: Hyperspherical Autoencoder (HAE)

-Our {DINO Spherical Autoencoder} (DINO-SAE) is designed to equip pre-trained vision foundation models with high-fidelity reconstruction capabilities.
+Our {Hyperspherical Autoencoder} (HAE) is designed to equip pre-trained vision foundation models with high-fidelity reconstruction capabilities.
 Our approach addresses the information bottleneck in standard Vision Transformers (ViTs) and introduces a scale-decoupled alignment strategy to preserve high-frequency details without compromising semantic integrity.
-The overall architecture and its training loss is illustrated in Fig.~\ref{fig:architecture}, and more details follows.
+The overall architecture and its training objective is illustrated in Fig.~\ref{fig:architecture}, and the details are provided below.